 When reviewing proposals, compare structure – not emotion.

 Look at scope depth.
 Is UX research included?
+Check timeline clarity and milestone breakdowns.

+Clarify ownership of copy, SEO, and analytics.
 Understand post-launch support – what’s included and what’s extra.

 And most importantly, understand the real website cost behind the proposal, not just the headline number, but what that investment actually covers.

+The cheapest proposal can become expensive through scope creep.
+The most expensive isn’t automatically best.
 You’re looking for alignment between your business model, growth goals, technical needs, budget flexibility, and performance expectations.

 The right agency won’t feel like a vendor delivering pages.